itcomusic/excelstruct/README.md

 Built on top of the powerful [excelize](https://github.com/qax-os/excelize) library, it offers a solution for dealing with excel data in a structured and type-safe manner.

 ## Features
-- **Type Safety**: Work directly with Go structs, leveraging Go's type system.
+- **Type Safety**: Work directly with Go structs, leveraging Go's type system
-- **Custom Type Support**: Easily handle custom types with marshaler and unmarshaler interfaces.
+- **Custom Type Support**: Easily handle custom types with marshaler and unmarshaler interfaces
-- **Slice and Array Support**: Encode and decode slices and arrays seamlessly.
+- **Slice and Array Support**: Encode and decode slices and arrays seamlessly
-- **Flexible Type Conversion**: Built-in type conversion options eliminate the need for custom types in many cases.
+- **Flexible Type Conversion**: Built-in type conversion options eliminate the need for custom types in many cases
-- **Style Support**: Apply Excel border styles and auto alignment.
+- **Style Support**: Apply Excel border styles and auto alignment

 ## Installation